CATEGORY

 This pass is for highly skilled professionals with a minimum of 3 years of relevant work experience.
 To apply, the individual must have a job offer from a Singapore-registered company and meet the required salary set by the Ministry of Manpower (MOM).

-With your Singapore freelance visa on hand you can now proceed with looking for a project.
+With your Singapore freelance visa in hand, you can now proceed with looking for a project.
 Online platforms are an excellent way for freelancers whose skills and business can work with international clients to find job opportunities.
 By posting your profile and portfolio on these platforms, clients can easily find you.
 Here are some platforms you can check out:

 If you prefer to find a freelance job within Singapore, you can browse the small ads on public notice boards or popular Singaporean forums and marketplaces such as: